quandie/Stonecold-Engine/README.md

 # Stonecold Engine (SC-Engine)
-Stonecold Engine made in Stonecold: The Heist, which used in other quandie's (and maybe others) projects.
+Stonecold Engine made in Stonecold: The Heist, which used in other quandie's (and maybe others) roblox projects.
 ### Finished by ~80%

 ## Features: